 The following research tasks are proposed to achieve these objectives.

-Task 3 – Investigation of Design Parameters though Finite Element Analysis
+- Task 3 – Investigation of Design Parameters through Finite Element Analysis

 Previous Progress Reports: